ivxn1/Wearly_Fashion_App/README.md

 Async features (premium activation emails, weekly digest) require Celery workers.
 The docker-compose file starts them automatically alongside Redis.

 To skip Celery entirely, add `CELERY_TASK_ALWAYS_EAGER=True` to your `.env` file.
 Tasks will run synchronously.

+### Email

+In production, transactional email is delivered via the Resend HTTP API (Railway blocks outbound SMTP).
+The custom backend at `core.email_backend.ResendEmailBackend` is enabled by setting `EMAIL_BACKEND=core.email_backend.ResendEmailBackend` and `RESEND_API_KEY` in the environment.

+In local/demo mode the default `EMAIL_BACKEND` is `django.core.mail.backends.console.EmailBackend`.
+When a Celery task attempts to send an email (premium activation, password reset, weekly digest), the rendered HTML template and its context data are printed to the **Celery worker logs** instead of being delivered.
+This makes it easy to inspect the full message body without configuring a real email provider.

 ### Environment Variables